nohelybc/nohelybc/README.md

-- 📚 I’m currently learning Angular
+- 📚 I’m currently learning backend and DB
 - 💬 Ask me to colaborate in Tech communities
 - ⚡ Fun fact: My hobbies are videogames and gardening.
 I take a Japanese course.